mongodb/terraform-provider-mongodbatlas/website/docs/r/privatelink_endpoint_service.html.markdown

   * Project Owner

 -> **NOTE:** Groups and projects are synonymous terms.
 You may find group_id in the official documentation.
+-> **NOTE:** Create and delete wait for all clusters on the project to IDLE in order for their operations to complete.
+This ensures the latest connection strings can be retrieved following creation or deletion of this resource.
+Default timeout is 2hrs.

 ## Example with AWS